How to Know If You're in Perimenopause

 When Does Perimenopause Start?

 Your body starts going through hormonal changes years before you enter menopause — estrogen levels can start fluctuating and dropping as early as 35.
 However, for the most part, the changes and symptoms experienced at this point tend to be mild.
-It isn’t until women reach their early to mid-40s that they start to experience more serious perimenopausal symptoms more frequently.
+It isn’t until women reach their early to mid-40s that most start to experience more serious perimenopausal symptoms more frequently.
 This is when the sex hormones begin to change the most.

 What Are The Symptoms of Perimenopause?